Ronke-Susan/Predictive-Modeling-for-Employee-Retention-A-Data-driven-Approach/README.md

 1. Approximately 17% of Salifort Motors employee left the company
 2. Employees who were assigned 7 projects left the company
 3. The maximum number of projects assigned to employees seems to be 3-4.
-The ration of employees within this project group that left to the ones that stayed is very small
+The ratio of employees within this project group that left to the ones that stayed is very small
 4. Categories of employees who left include:
 * Dissatisfied employees with shorter tenures and very satisfied employees with medium length-tenures.
 5. The longest-tenured employees didn't leave.
 Their satisfaction levels aligned with those of newer employees who stayed.